AstroHackWeek/2022_contributing_to_open_source/participants/Rajpoot/doc/README.md

-Ok so I guess you are reading this cuz you wanna use my code.
-There are some functions that do stuf and thats:
+The scripts in the repo have a few funtions.
+To use them you need to import them and below you can see how to use them.

+This function calculates a factorial.

     >>> from simple_functions import factorial
     >>> factorial(10)
     9

-and this other part does something.
-I forget why that I did it:
+This function generates the fibonnaccci sequence.

     >>> fibonnaccci(100)
     [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]

-If you can't use it, its kind of your problem, not mine!
+If you can't use it, then you can raise the issue and I'll look into it asap!